norman-tom/pyromb/documentation/RORBvURBS_logic.md

     *   The `UrbsVectorWriter` will output text commands with named parameters.
 It will *not* write the sub-area data to the `.vec` file.
 Instead, your GUI's "Save" function must also call a separate `UrbsCatWriter` that iterates through all subcatchment objects and generates the `.cat` CSV file.
 4.  **Unit Conversion:** The GUI should store all data in a consistent internal format (e.g., slope as `m/m`).
 When the `RorbVectorWriter` is called, it must convert the internal `m/m` slope value to `%` before writing it to the file.
 The `UrbsVectorWriter` can write it directly.

-This side-by-side structure should give you a clear roadmap for abstracting your GUI's logic to support both powerful modeling tools.